turingschool/front-end-curriculum/lessons/module-1/js-4.md

 var myLitObject = new Object() myLitObject
 ```
-And just like before, you can add/change properties and methods on this object, using dot and/or bracket notation just like you did before.
+And just like before, you can add/change properties and methods on this object, using dot and/or bracket notation.

 ## Creating Many Objects